Estimating a density near an unknown manifold: a Bayesian nonparametric approach: Introduction

-In this paper we study the estimation of the density in the vicinity of an unknown submanifold $M$ of the ambient space $\mathbb R^D$.
-Density estimation is an important class of problems in statistics and machine learning and in addition to being of interest in itself can be used as an intermediate steps in many tasks of unsupervize learning such as clustering, prediction or in ridge estimation (\cite{genovese2014nonparametric, chen2015asymptotic}).
+In this paper we study the estimation of the density in the vicinity of an unknown submanifold $M$ \newclem{of the ambient space $\mathbb R^D$, of dimension $1 \leq d \leq D-1$}.
+Density estimation is a canonical problem in statistics and machine learning and in addition to being of interest in itself can be used as an intermediate steps in many tasks of unsupervised or supervised learning such as clustering, prediction and classification, dimensionality reduction or in ridge estimation, see for instance \cite{genovese2014nonparametric, chen2015asymptotic, mukhopadhyay2020estimating} among many others.
 Density or distribution estimation under the exact manifold hypothesis (assuming that the data belong to a submanifold) has been studied theoretically for instance in \cite{ozakin2009submanifold} or \cite{divol2021reconstructing} under Wasserstein losses and in \cite{berenfeld2021density} under the pointwise loss.
 Assuming that the data belong exactly to a smooth manifold may be too restrictive since signals are often corrupted by noise.
 Hence in this paper we assume that the data belong to a neighbourhood $M^\delta = \{ x \in \mathbb R^D; d(x, M) \leq \delta \}$, where neither $M$ nor $\delta$ or the density $f$ are known.
-This problem is studied in \cite{chae2021likelihood} in the special case of data corrupted with Gaussian noise and \cite{mukhopadhyay:li:dunson20} proposes a Bayesian nonparametric method to estimate a density on $M^\delta$ based on mixtures of Fisher - Gaussian distributions for which they prove consistency under the assumption that the width $\delta$ of the tube $M^\delta$ is fixed.
+This problem is studied in \cite{chae2021likelihood} in the special case of data corrupted with Gaussian noise and \cite{mukhopadhyay2020estimating} proposes a Bayesian nonparametric method to estimate a density on $M^\delta$ based on mixtures of Fisher - Gaussian distributions for which they prove consistency under the assumption that the width $\delta$ of the tube $M^\delta$ is fixed.